tongxueqing/PersonHD/pipelineHD/readme.md

 Citation
+---
 Please consider citing our paper in your publications if the project helps your research.
 Tong X,Song C,Zhang Z. “PersonHD: Towards High Definition Person Image Generation” Under review.

 Acknowledgement
+---
-Our code is partially based on Pose-Transfer ,SPGNet,and C2-Matching.
+Our code is partially based on ,[SPGNet](https://github.com/cszy98/SPGNet "悬停显示"),and [C2-Matching](https://github.com/yumingj/C2-Matching "悬停显示").
 We thank the authors for sharing their code.

+Contact
+---
+If you have any question, please feel free to contact us via tongxueqing2020@ia.ac.cn